sathiyamr/hh-cc/hardhat-dao/README.md

 But when we send a transaction manually (e.g., inside a DAO proposal), we cannot call functions like this directly — we must send encoded bytes that Ethereum understands.

+que-and-execute.ts -> Your Doubt

+In queue-and-execute.ts, why do we need to pass all the same parameters again?
+Shouldn't we only pass proposalId or something like that?

+Reason

+The Governor contract does not store the actual data of the proposal in one place.
+Instead, proposals in OpenZeppelin are identified using a proposalId hash:

+proposalId = keccak256(abi.encode(targets, values, calldatas, descriptionHash))

+So during queue and execute steps, the contract needs the exact same parameters to:

+Recompute the proposal hash

+Match it with the stored proposal state

+That’s why queue() and execute() require:

+[targets],  // box.target
+[values],   // normally 0
+[calldatas], // encodedFunctionCall
+descriptionHash

+Even though you have the proposalId, you cannot pass only proposalId because the actual mechanism requires recomputing it from the same inputs.